5 Ways to Give Back During the Holidays

-This year, there are simple ways to help others during the holidays.
+This year, there are simple ways to help families and those in need during the holidays.
 A single act of generosity – or five if you're feeling festive – can create positive change that children need right now.
-We’re all in this together.

 Together with our political advocacy arm, Save the Children Action Network (SCAN), Save the Children champions the rights of the world’s 2.3 billion children.
-You can join us and help create change for children.
+You can join us and help during the holidays to create change for children.

 5. Give holiday gifts that keep giving

 This year, the people on your holiday gift-giving list can feel good knowing your gift helps a child in need.
-Whether you decide celebrate with a no-gift Christmas or select an item through our Holiday Gift Catalog, there are so many opportunities to help others and make a difference in a child’s life.
+Whether you decide to celebrate with a no-gift Christmas, make a donation for Hanukkah, or select an item through our Holiday Gift Catalog, there are so many ways to give back during the holidays and make a difference in a child’s life.